forsyde/f2cc/source/ticpp/readme.txt

 </ul>

 <h3>Makefile</h3>
-At the processnetwork of the makefile you can set:
+At the top of the makefile you can set:

 PROFILE, DEBUG, and TINYXML_USE_STL.
 Details (such that they are) are in the makefile.